ccullin/alarmMonitor/README.md

     "name": "e.g. alarmBot, this needs to match to name in Bot Controller", "device": "e.g. /dev/ttUSB0, this is the serial interface the DSC alarm is connect to" "passcode": "passcode for the DSC alarm",
-}
+    "mqtt_host": "hostname or ip address of mqtt broker", }
 ```

 # API Reference

-The alarm bot subscribes to 'alarm name'/commands and published  to 'alarm name'/response and 'alarm name'/event MQTT topics.
+The alarm bot subscribes to 'alarm name'/commands and publishes to 'alarm name'/response and 'alarm name'/event MQTT topics.

 # Acknowledgements